SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 _This and subsequent steps apply to both the primary and alternative environments._

-👉 Open a terminal, using "Terminal: Create New Terminal" in the Command Palette, and at the prompt, check the version:
+👉 Inside your dev container or your Dev Space, open a terminal, using "Terminal: Create New Terminal" in the Command Palette, and at the prompt, check the version:

 ```bash
 cds v